sxpydo/sxpydo/README.md

 ### Hi there 👋
 My name is Shavana, but I am also called Shavy, Shav or Shavs (for short!)
 - 😄 Pronouns: she/her
-- 🔭 I’m currently working on HTML, CSS, JavaScript and just starting on Python.
+- 🔭 I’m currently working on projects involving Python.
-- 🌱 I’m currently learning the world of coding by exploring both Front and Back end to become an aspiring full stack developer.
+- 🌱 I’m currently learning Python and JavaScript.
 - ⚡ Fun fact: Other than learning programming languages, I can speak 3 languages and currently learning lang #4 - BSL
-- 👩🏾‍💻 Bits and bobs: Bird watcher, Aerialist, Linguist, Yogi, Cat lover, Latin dancing enthusiast and a young lady with a constant travel bug and sense of adventure.
+- 👩🏾‍💻 Bits and bobs: Bird watcher, Aerialist, Linguist, Yogi, Cat lover, Latin dancer and an spontaneous young lady, with the constant travel bug.
 - 📫 How to reach me: Connect either on LinkedIn: https://www.linkedin.com/in/shavana-peynado-a22a921a2 or Instagram: sxpydo

 🔨 Improvements, advice and feedback appreciated! 🔨